Erikson's stages of psychosocial development: Ninth stage

 Joan Erikson, who married and collaborated with Erik Erikson, added a ninth stage in The Life Cycle Completed: Extended Version.
+Joan's research throughout her life focused heavily on the elderly and later stages of life.
 Living in the ninth stage, she wrote, "old age in one's eighties and nineties brings with it new demands, reevaluations, and daily difficulties".
 Addressing these new challenges requires "designating a new ninth stage".
 Erikson was ninety-three years old when she wrote about the ninth stage.

 Joan Erikson showed that all the eight stages "are relevant and recurring in the ninth stage".
 In the ninth stage, the psychosocial crises of the eight stages are faced again, but with the quotient order reversed.
 For example, in the first stage (infancy), the psychosocial crisis was "Trust vs. Mistrust" with Trust being the "syntonic quotient" and Mistrust being the "dystonic".
 Joan Erikson applies the earlier psychosocial crises to the ninth stage as follows: